**Deadline for Registrations extended to 26 October (see below for details)**

 “Other Worlds” is a project of OktoLab – Laboratory for Octopus Aesthetics, an international research lab for the interdisciplinary study of octopuses founded by researchers from the University of Tasmania, Australia and the University of Kassel, Germany.
-The conference commemorates the opening of the second exhibition OktoLab has curated in collaboration with GLASMOOG in Cologne and Plimsoll Gallery in Hobart and both artistic and scientific contributors.
-We thank everyone involved for their enthusiastic responses and immense generosity in making this work possible.
+The conference coincides with Octopus Encounter: An Immersive Library of Octopus Aesthetics, an exhibition OktoLab has curated in collaboration with GLASMOOG in Cologne and Plimsoll Gallery in Hobart and both artistic and scientific contributors.

 Funded by: DFG – German Research Council

 Conference Committee: Dr. André Krebber, University of Kassel; Prof. Ute Hörner, KHM; Prof. Mathias Antlfinger, KHM; Anne Hölck, Berlin; Heike Ander, GLASMOOG, KHM